Paymo Logo

 2. Monitor and control the entire process.
 Periodically send detailed status reports to your team and client using the communication method that you have agreed upon.
 Your tasks’ progress and results should be measured and controlled based on pre-set business policies and criteria.

 You can name a specific person in the team to monitor the evolution of all processes.
-Still, it would be best if you had each member analyze and review their work before declaring it as the final version.
+Still, it would be best to have each member analyze and review their work before declaring it the final version.

 This step is sometimes regarded as a separate part of project management.
-Still, it is conducted parallel to execution, and thus it is an essential part of the project implementation stage.
+Still, it is conducted parallel to execution; thus, it is an essential part of the project implementation stage.

 Use objectives and key performance indicators (KPIs) to grade and improve your workflow.
-Any adjustments will be made as you go and in time for the next task to start.
+Any adjustments will be made as you go and in time for the next task.
 Find and resolve any issues caused by the risks you have identified beforehand.

 Good to know

 As a project manager, you should focus mainly on monitoring and communication during the execution process.
 You can ensure that your project’s plan and guidelines are followed by using one of these best-rated tools in project management.
-Some of these tools are all in one and relatively affordable if you are looking for a low-cost one.
+Some of these tools are all in one and relatively affordable if you want a low-cost one.

 The benefits of using such a tool include: